-There's much that France and Italy agree on when it comes to Libya: Both want to stabilize the country so it doesn't become a haven for terrorism or a staging ground for African migrants, and both wish to prevent its two squabbling governments from fighting each other.
+There's much that France and Italy agree on when it comes to Libya: Both want to stabilize the country so that it doesn't become a haven for terrorism or a staging ground for African migrants, and both wish to prevent its two squabbling governments from fighting one another.
 But try as they might, the two countries just can't get onto the same page.
-Paris and Rome back opposite sides in the conflict, and they have two very different views on what should happen next.
-After bringing together Libya's main players for a conference in May, Paris persuaded the various factions to hold elections on Dec.
-10. Rome, in contrast, has no wish for any elections this year and is planning to hold its own conference on the future of Libya in October.
-The divergence stems in part from the countries' different goals and areas of interest in Libya, and as long as Paris and Rome offer alternative paths for mediation of the North African conflict, the prospects for success appear bleak.
+Paris and Rome back opposite sides of the conflict, and they have two very different views on what should happen next.
+After bringing together Libya's main players for a conference in May, Paris convinced the various factions to hold elections on Dec.
+10. Rome, in contrast, has no wish for any elections this year and is instead planning to hold its own conference on the future of Libya in October.
+The divergence stems in part from the countries' different imperatives and areas of interest in the North...